-- MISSION: Plans, develops, executes, and administers policies and programs implementing the Uniform Act, in connection with projects administered by FHWA and carries out Federal Lead Agency responsibilities related to the Act.
-Administers Title 23 U.S.C. programs involving appraisal and acquisition of property, relocations, ROW aspects of project financing, and property management of acquired ROW.
-Administers the Highway Beautification Act Program. - 2) FUNCTIONS: - a) Advocacy: Serves as FHWA's advocate for fair and prudent acquisition and management of real property, and for protecting the rights of property owners and tenants affected by the use of eminent domain for Federal programs and projects. - b) Strategic Planning and Quality Improvement for HEPR: Develops and implements action/business plan initiatives to advance DOT and FHWA strategic goals and objectives relating to real estate functions.
-Initiates system and process improvements to continually improve the quality of FHWA's realty programs, products, and services. - c) Legislation, Regulations, Policy, and Guidance: Develops legislative recommendations and interprets statutory provisions relating to real estate programs under the Uniform Act (Title 42 U.S.C. §4601 et seq.), the Highway Beautification Act of 1965 (Title 23 U.S.C., 131), and other Federal highway laws (Title 23 U.S.C.).
+1) MISSION: Plans, develops, executes, and administers policies and programs implementing the Uniform Act, in connection with projects administered by FHWA and carries out Federal Lead Agency responsibilities related to the Act.
+Administers Title 23 U.S.C. programs involving relocation, private land donations, right-of-way (ROW) aspects of project financing, and use of acquired ROW.
+Administers the Highway Beautification Program.

+- a) Advocacy: Serves as FHWA's advocate for fair and prudent acquisition and management of real property, and for protecting the rights of property owners and tenants affected using eminent domain in Federal programs. - b) Strategic Planning and Quality Improvement for HEPR: Develops and implements action/business plan initiatives to advance DOT and FHWA strategic goals and objectives relating to real estate functions.
+Initiates system and process improvements to continually improve the quality of FHWA's realty programs, products, and services. - c) Legislation, Regulations, Policy, and Guidance: Develops legislative recommendations and interprets statutory provisions relating to real estate programs under the Uniform Act (Title 42 U.S.C. §4601 et seq.) and Federal highway laws (Title 23 U.S.C.).
 Develops and issues regulations, policies, and guidance for these laws.
-Coordinates with HCC and HPL.
-Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices. - d) Technical Assistance and Training: Provides specialized training and technical assistance on real estate matters directly to FHWA field offices, other Federal Agencies, State departments of transportation, local public agencies, and others.
-Partners with NHI and others in developing and evaluating training courses.
-Develops technical and guidance materials and, in some cases, provides instructors. - e) Research and Technology Delivery: Identifies and conducts research and technology-transfer in real property acquisition and management as well as highway beautification. - f) Customer Outreach and Consultation: Seeks the views and needs of FHWA's customers, stakeholders, and field offices on real estate matters, and uses that information in carrying out office functions. - g) Monitoring and Evaluation: Monitors and evaluates the performance of FHWA's real estate programs.
-Uses results to improve program performance.

-- h) Uniform Act: Serves as Lead Office within the Federal Government for administering the Uniform Act and prepares annual reports for DOT to provide to the Office of Management and Budget.
+Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA HQ and field offices. - d) Technical Assistance and Training: Provides specialized training and technical assistance on real estate matters directly to FHWA field offices, other Federal Agencies, State DOTs, local public agencies, and others.
+Partners with the National Highway Institute and others in developing and evaluating training courses.
+Develops technical and guidance materials and, in some cases, provides instructors. - e) Research and Technology Delivery: Identifies and conducts research and technology transfer in real property acquisition and management as well as highway beautification. - f) Customer Outreach and Consultation: Seeks the views and needs of FHWA's customers, stakeholders, and field offices on real estate matters, and uses that information in carrying out office functions. - g) Monitoring and Evaluation: Monitors and evaluates the performance of FHWA's real estate programs.
+Uses results to improve program performance. - h) Uniform Act: Serves as Lead Agency for the Federal Government for the Uniform Act and prepares annual reports for DOT to provide to the Office of Management and Budget.
 Advises on legislative changes to the Uniform Act.
 Provides Uniform Act training, advice, and technical assistance to FHWA field offices and other Federal Agencies.
 Issues and maintains the Uniform Act regulations and guidance.
 Monitors the Uniform Act implementation by other Federal Agencies.
-Develops and administers policies, procedures, and specific standards relating to real estate appraisal, appraisal review, negotiation, and relocation assistance and payments, consistent with the Uniform Act.
-Serves as a clearinghouse for information necessary to implement the Uniform Act. - Real Property Management: Develops policies and procedures for the management of ROW, including airspace acquired for Federal-aid transportation projects.
-Such activities include alternative uses of the ROW, corridor preservation, the leasing of land and improvements, rest area development and commercial activity within ROW, disposal of excess property, and access management strategies. - j) Highway Beautification: Develops regulations, policies, and guidance to States and others on the Highway Beautification Act of 1965, as amended.
+Develops and administers policies, procedures, and specific standards relating to real estate appraisal, appraisal review, negotiation and relocation assistance and payments, consistent with the Uniform Act.
+Serves as a clearinghouse for information necessary to implement the Uniform Act. - i) Real Property Management: Develops policies and procedures for the management of ROW, including airspace, acquired for Federal-aid transportation projects.
+Such activities include corridor preservation, the leasing of land and improvements, rest area development, disposal of excess property, and access management strategies.

+j) Highway Beautification: Develops regulations, policies, and guidance to States and others on the Highway Beautification Act of 1965, as amended.
 Monitors effectiveness in providing for billboard and junkyard controls.
-Administers the Outdoor Advertising "Bonus" program. - k) Discipline Support: Leads the Realty Discipline and supports professional development of FHWA staff with realty responsibilities.
+Administers the Outdoor Advertising "Bonus" program.

-OFFICE OF FEDERAL LANDS HIGHWAY Organization Chart
+OFFICE OF FEDERAL LANDS HIGHWAY